jespb/Python-M3GP/README.txt

+This is a, easy-to-use, scikit-learn inspired version of the M3GP algorithm.

 By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/Python-M3GP Copyright ©2019-2021 J. E. Batista